What are Places of Deposit?

 The most typical reasons for such an appointment are that:

-- or the creating institution is the most appropriate location for ongoing use and access to the records and so they are retained there.
+- the creating institution is the most appropriate location for ongoing use and access to the records and so they are retained there.

-Places of deposit fall into three main categories:
+Places of Deposit fall into three main categories:

 - local record offices (usually borough or county archive services)

-- specialist (e.g. university or military archives)
+- specialist archives (such as university archive services or military museums)

 The National Archives appoints Places of Deposit after inspection to ensure suitable arrangements are in place for the preservation of the records and access to them.
 We use the Archive Service Accreditation programme to ensure that Places of Deposit are maintaining standards.